VakhoKontridze/VComponents/README.md

 }
 ```

 In some cases, the difference between these two may be significant.
-For instance, we can set the flag to `false`, and mutate state with an external animation:
+For instance, we can set the flag to `false`, and mutate state with an external animation.

 ```swift
 @State private var isOn: Bool = false